 2. The property and/or facilities have been previously reserved by another event with equal or higher priority (see Section IV.B.3.);

 3. The proposed use is in excess of the frequency of use limitations set forth herein;

-4. The applicant or sponsor of the activity has not provided accurate or complete information required on the application for registration;
+4. The requester or sponsor of the activity has not provided accurate or complete information required on the request for registration;

-5. The applicant or sponsor of the activity has been found responsible for violation of MTSU policy during a previously registered use of campus property and/or facilities;
+5. The requester or sponsor of the activity has been found responsible for violation of MTSU policy during a previously registered use of campus property and/or facilities;

-6. The applicant has previously violated any conditions or assurances specified in a previous registration application;
+6. The requester has previously violated any conditions or assurances specified in a previous request to use University facilities;

 7. The property and/or facility requested has not been designated as available for use for the time/date;

 8. The anticipated size or attendance for the event will exceed building/fire codes, established safety standards, and/or the attendance or other limitations for the property and/or facilities requested;